VideoPASTA: 7K Preference Pairs That Matter for Video-LLM Alignment: Introduction

 \section{Introduction}

-Recent advances in video large language models (Video-LLMs) have enabled efficient understanding and reasoning about videos~\cite{zhang2023video, videollava, liLLaVANeXTInterleaveTacklingMultiimage2024, internvideo, internvideo2, qwen2.5-VL, internvl2_5}.\ These models capture both fine-grained details and broader contextual information in videos, achieving high performance in tasks such as captioning and question answering~\cite{timechat, chen2024timemarker, kangaroo}.\ However, these models typically require large, high-quality annotated datasets and substantial computational resources for training.
-Recent work has explored instruction tuning as a strategy to reduce data dependency~\cite{llava, zhang2024video, videollava, internvl2_5, qwen2vl}.
-Instruction tuning refers to fine-tuning a pre-trained model on a curated dataset of instruction-response pairs, which allows the model to follow human directives.
-While recent efforts have successfully generated large instruction datasets through models like GPT-4V~\cite{zhang2024video}, the improvements in Video-LLMs achieved through training on these datasets have been limited.
-These models often show persistent failure modes in understanding and reasoning about videos, including spatial misalignment~\cite{choong2024vidhal}, temporal incoherence~\cite{choong2024vidhal}, and cross-frame disconnections ~\cite{huang2024survey, leng2024mitigating, ma2024vista, gunjal2024detecting}.
-Addressing these alignment challenges through human annotation is prohibitively expensive, as it requires annotators to carefully identify and label examples that demonstrate proper grounding, temporal coherence, and factual consistency.
-This suggests that merely scaling up models and data may not be the most effective approach.
-Instead, the key challenge lies in ensuring faithful alignment between model responses and video content.

-Recent work has explored video-language alignment~\cite{ahnISRTAligningLarge2024, zhang2024direct, li2025temporal} using Direct Preference Optimization (DPO)~\cite{rafailovDirectPreferenceOptimization2023}.
-However, current approaches focus on collecting more preference data rather than addressing the core weaknesses of Video-LLMs, generating data that reinforce existing strengths instead of challenging limitations.
-Furthermore, these methods rely on proprietary models for generating samples~\cite{zhang2024direct} or require video captioning~\cite{li2025temporal}, limiting their scalability.
+Recent advances in video language models (Video-LLMs) have enabled efficient video understanding and reasoning, achieving strong performance on tasks like captioning and question answering~\cite{ liLLaVANeXTInterleaveTacklingMultiimage2024, internvideo, internvideo2, qwen2.5-VL, internvl2_5}.
+However, these models typically rely on large, high-quality annotated datasets and significant computing resources for training.
+Instruction tuning has emerged as a way to reduce data requirements by fine-tuning models on curated instruction-response pairs~\cite{llava, zhang2024video, videollava, internvl2_5, qwen2vl}.
+While large instruction datasets have been generated using models like GPT-4V~\cite{zhang2024video}, improvements from training on these datasets remain limited.
+Video-LLMs still struggle with spatial misalignment, temporal incoherence, and cross-frame disconnections~\cite{choong2024vidhal, hu2025cos, leng2024mitigating, ma2024vista, gunjal2024detecting}.
+Addressing these issues through human annotation is expensive, as it requires identifying examples with proper grounding and coherence.
+This suggests that merely scaling models and data alone is insufficient.
+Instead, the core challenge lies in achieving faithful alignment between model outputs and video content.
+Recent work has applied Direct Preference Optimization (DPO) to improve video-language alignment~\cite{ahnISRTAligningLarge2024, zhang2024direct, li2025temporal, rafailovDirectPreferenceOptimization2023}.
+However, these methods often reinforce existing strengths through collecting more preference data instead of targeting core weaknesses in Video-LLMs.
+They also rely on proprietary models~\cite{zhang2024direct} or video captioning~\cite{li2025temporal}, limiting scalability.